 As we head into cold and flu season, you may be wondering what you can do to keep healthy and reduce your chances of getting sick.
-And while there is no one way to avoid contamination entirely, strengthening your immune system can go a long way to reducing your risk of contamination.
+While there is no one way to avoid contamination entirely, strengthening your immune system can go a long way to reducing your risk of contamination.

 1. Stay hydrated